Church's

-Church's is a high-end footwear manufacturer that was founded in 1873, by Thomas Church, in Northampton, England.
-In 1999 the company came under the control of Italian luxury fashion house Prada in a US$170 million deal.
+Church & Co Limited, branded Church's, is a luxury footwear manufacturer that was founded in 1873 by Thomas Church in Northampton, England.
+In 1999 the company was bought by Italian luxury fashion house Prada.

+Family

+Three brothers Alfred, (John) William, and (Thomas) Dudley formed the company; their father Thomas died on 23 March 1905.
+The granddaughter of Dudley was the Olympic swimmer Elizabeth Church.

+(Thomas) Dudley married Rhoda Wooding, daughter of Henry Wooding of Billing Road, at Victoria Road church on 3 January 1893.

+Alfred died on Saturday 29 September 1928 aged 77.
+He lived on Cheyne Walk, and attended Abington Avenue Congregational Church, where his funeral was held.
+Alfred had attended the church with Walter Drawbridge Crick, grandfather of Francis Crick.

+(John) William lived at Nine Springs Villa on Billing Road in Cliftonville, the former house of Walter Drawbridge Crick, until around 1928, when he moved to Leicester, where he died aged 76 on Thursday 10 January 1929.

 History

 Between the two world wars, Church's became actively involved in the development of the footwear industry in general.
 In 1919, the British Boot, Shoe and Allied Trades Research Association was created with Church's as a founder-member.
 As a result of this partnership, the Northampton Technical College was established in 1925.
 This went on to become the University of Northampton in 2005.